abdulsamar09/ai-therapy-website/README.md

-# Zara Therapy Clinic Website
+# Ai Therapy Website

 ## Introduction

-Welcome to the Zara Therapy Clinic website project!
+Welcome to the Ai  Therapy Clinic website project!
 This README provides an overview of our development process and the features of our fully responsive website.

 ## Objectives

-Our goal is to create a professional website for Zara Therapy Clinic that showcases our services and attracts new clients.
+Our goal is to create a professional website for Ai  Therapy Clinic that showcases our services and attracts new clients.
 The website will be visually appealing, user-friendly, and optimized for all devices.

 ## Problem Statement

-Zara Therapy Clinic needs a website to effectively communicate its services and attract potential clients.
+Ai  Therapy Clinic needs a website to effectively communicate its services and attract potential clients.
 The website should include sections for therapy descriptions, therapist profiles, contact information, and testimonials.

 ## Technologies Used